History of the Jews in the Netherlands: Kingdom of Holland

+Jews during the Dutch Monarchy to World War II

+Shortly after William VI arrived at Scheveningen, and was crowned king on 11 December, Chief Rabbi Lehmans of The Hague organized a special thanksgiving service, asking for protection for the allied armies on 5 January 1814.
+Many Jews fought at Waterloo, where Napoleon was defeated with thirty-five Jewish officers dying there.
+William VI promulgated a law abolishing the French régime.

+Jews could prosper in the independent Netherlands, but not equally.
+In urban areas, non-Jewish employers to hire Jewish employees.
+Jews tended to occupy particular sectors of the urban labor market.
+Jewish men found work in the diamond and tobacco industries, and retail trade; Jewish women worked in sweatshops.
+Boundaries between Jews and non-Jews (Gentiles) started to blur due to an increase in mixed marriages and residential spreading; decline in religious observance of the Sabbath and keeping kosher; and an increase in Jews' civic involvement and political participation.

 The Netherlands, and Amsterdam in particular, remained a major Jewish population centre until World War II.
 Amsterdam was known as Jerusalem of the West by its Jewish residents.
 In the late 19th and early 20th century, the community grew as Jews from the mediene (the "country" Jews), migrated to larger cities to seek better jobs and living conditions.

-Boundaries between Gentiles and Jews started 1) to blur due to increase in Gentile-Jewish marriages and residential spreading, 2) to cross due to a decrease in observance of religious practices like Sabbath and eating kosher food, and 3) to shift as civic involvement and political participation increased.
+By 1900, Amsterdam had 51,000 Jews, with 12,500 paupers; The Hague 5,754 Jews, with 846; Rotterdam 10,000, with 1,750; Groningen 2,400, with 613; Arnhem 1,224 with 349.
+The total population of the Netherlands in 1900 was 5,104,137, about 2% of whom were Jews.

 Dutch Jews were a relatively small part of the population and showed a strong tendency towards internal migration.
-They never coalesced into a real pillar.
+They never coalesced into a real "pillar".
 One of the reasons was the attraction of the socialist and liberal "pillars" before the Holocaust, rather than becoming part of a Jewish pillar.
 Especially the rise of socialism was a new segment in the pillarized Dutch society that attracted and was created by intermarrying Jews, and Jews and Christians who had abandoned their religious affiliation.
 Religious-ethnic background was of less importance within the socialist and liberal segments, though individuals could maintain some rituals or practices.

-The number of Jews in the Netherlands grew at a slower rate than the general population from the early 19th century up to World War II.
+The number of Jews in the Netherlands grew at a slightly slower rate than the general population from the early 19th century up to World War II.
 Between 1830 and 1930, the Jewish population in the Netherlands increased by almost 250% (numbers given by the Jewish communities to the Dutch Census) while the total population of the Netherlands grew by 297%.